davidbau/webhome/content/16-03-25-choosing-a-research-path.md

       that represent well-factored single concepts.
       [Quiroga found individual neurons in the hippocampus of epilsepy patients that cleanly encoded concepts such as "Halle Berry."](https://scholar.google.com/scholar?q=quiroga+Invariant+visual+representation+by+single+neurons+in+the+human+brain)

-It seems to me that these are all reason to believe that even better neural networks could be created by combining the power of gradient descent with the power of software engineering.
-Perhaps a first step would be to open the black box and understand how to transfer knowledge between neural networks in detail.
+These are all reasons to believe that even better neural networks could be created by combining the power of gradient descent with the power of human-driven software engineering.

+However, it seems like it will be a different flavor of software engineering, more driven by measurement, experience, and learning rather than by types, axioms, and proofs.
+Programming might be more akin to biologists investigating gene expression and manipulating recominant DNA than mathematicians preserving hard invariants in an argument.

+To extend the analogy, in neural networks, we are like biologists who know that DNA is the genetic code, but who do not yet know how DNA is divided into genes or how it encodes proteins.
+The time is ripe, it seems, to crack open the black box and understand how the knowledge locked up in neural networks might be able to be subdivided.

 What a neat problem!